Last reviewed on by

 About Our Executive Director, Jenelle Marie Pierce

-In 2012, Jenelle quit her career as an Analyst for Stryker Corporation’s Healthcare Division and founded The STD Project and its child sites.
-She is now The STD Project’s Executive Director; the Founder of the herpes activists network, HANDS; and the Spokesperson for Positive Singles.
+In 2012, Jenelle quit her career as an Analyst for Stryker Corporation’s Healthcare Division and founded The STI Project: Breaking the Stigma® and its child sites.
+She is now The STI Project’s Executive Director; an Adjunct Professor; and the Spokesperson for Positive Singles.
+As an STI+ Sexual Health Educator and content creator, Jenelle is dismantling stigma by reclaiming STI narratives® through awareness, education, and acceptance.

 - Spokesperson – Positive Singles – Present